-Dr. Eren received her Ph.D. from Worcester Polytechnic Institute (WPI), where she studied metal transport mechanisms across eukaryotic, bacterial and archeal membranes by P-type ATPAses.
-During her postdoctoral studies at University of Massachusetts Medical School (UMASS), she focused on structure and function of outer membrane proteins, mainly Occ-family of porins, and their role in bacterial pathogenesis and antibiotic resistance.
-Currently, Dr. Eren works as a research fellow at National Institutes of Health (NIH) where she studies the underlying mechanisms of viral pathogenesis, viral protein-host protein interactions and the potential use of humanized scFvs and nanobodies for treatment.
+Dr. Eren received her Ph.D. from Worcester Polytechnic Institute (WPI), where she studied metal transport mechanisms across membranes by P-type ATPases.
+Mutations in Cu-ATPases, a subfamily of ATPases, are associated with Menkes and Wilson’s diseases in humans.
+During her postdoctoral studies at the University of Massachusetts Medical School (UMASS), she focused on the structure and function of outer membrane proteins, mainly Occ-family of porins from P. aeruginosa, and their role in bacterial pathogenesis and antibiotic resistance.
+After her postdoctoral studies, Dr. Eren joined the National Institute of Allergy and Infectious Diseases (NIAID) at NIH as a research fellow where she studied host immune system manipulation by Rotavirus proteins.
+In 2015, she joined the Laboratory of Structural Biology Research and the Protein Expression Laboratory at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
+She currently studies the underlying mechanisms of viral pathogenesis, viral protein-host protein interactions, and the potential use of humanized scFvs and nanobodies for treatment.